 Participants will be immersed with 40-50 of your peers for three full days dedicated to advancing your vision, energy, capabilities and support system as a sustainability change agent.
 This year’s focus is on flow, systems thinking, building your skills and strengthening your relationships and community.
 You’ll experience:

 - the spaciousness to reflect on your path, purpose, style and methods to harvest powerful personal insights and unlock new reserves of energy.

 - deep discussions and fun exchanges with your peers to learn about a wide range of emerging ideas.

-- building targeted skills in facilitation, organizational design, idea flow, and senior leadership engagement.
+- building targeted skills in flow, strategic systems design, relationship building and community engagement, and senior leadership engagement.

 In addition, this year we will explore important trends in the higher education and how to position sustainability as a solution driver for key stress points across the sector (enrollment, funding, affordability, relevance to employers etc.).

 “[…]45 passionate, committed advocates for wise and respectful use of our planet’s resources came together, in what may be the most challenging times for our field, to share their concerns, expertise, and hopes for the future. […] As we started to talk across our team tables, while breaking bread at mealtimes, or in informal groups, it became clear that we all faced similar issues…” Read more from the blog entry of Lois J. de Vries, Executive Director of the Sustainable Gardening Institute.